Just about all full-body massage chairs claim to have some form of body scanning.

 - Leg length scanning

-b) In other chairs you will push with your feet to extend the ottoman.
+- In other chairs, you will push with your feet to extend the ottoman.
 The amount of pressure needed to extend the ottoman varies but most are gentle enough that even a child could do it.
-These are spring movement.
+These are spring movements.

 So which of all the scanning options above are the best?